 Introgression analyses using the set of species-specific SNPs were used to classify individuals from both hybrid regions into seven hybrid classes (pure I. elegans, pure I. graellsii, introgressed I. elegans, introgressed I. graellsii, backcross to I. elegans, backcross to I. graellsii, and F1 and F2 hybrids; Table S6).
 Samples that were a priori morphologically identified as I. elegans were classified in two classes: pure I. elegans and introgressed I. elegans, while samples a priori morphologically identified as I. graellsii were classified into five classes: pure I. graellsii, introgressed I. graellsii, back to I. graellsii, F1 hybrids and back to I. elegans (Table S6).

+In both hybrid regions we detected on-going hybridization and introgression.
+In the younger-central hybrid region, pure I. elegans and pure I. graellsii represented the larger proportion of individuals (89.7%, n= 68).
+Admixed individuals included F1 hybrids, I. graellsii backcrosses, and introgressed I. graellsii, a pattern consistent with unidirectional introgression toward I. graellsii (Table S6; Fig. 2A).
+In contrast, in the older-west hybrid region pure I. elegans and pure I. graellsii, although represented a larger proportion of individuals (65%, n=40) this was lower than in the younger-central hybrid region.
+Moreover, the proportion of admixed individuals included F1 hybrids, I. graellsii backcrosses, I. elegans backcrosses, introgressed I. graellsii and introgressed I. elegans, a pattern consistent with a bidirectional introgression (Table S6; Fig. 2B).
+We detected significant differences in the frequencies of hybrid classes between the older-west hybrid region and the younger-central hybrid region (Χ2(6)=15.824, p=0.0147).
+Z-tests per hybrid class identified statistically significant differences in the frequencies of introgressed I. elegans between both regions (Z=4.536, p=0.0331).

-the younger-central hybrid a pattern2A). ,older-younger-older-younger- hybrid class both regions , p=0. hybrid class proportions were analyzed by population, we found extensive introgression in populations and ongoing hybridization (F1 and F2 hybrids) in (Cañas, Perdiguero, Villar and LouroFig. hybridization patterns were detected in the populations: 1) a bimodal pattern in five populations (Arreo, Cañas, Perdiguero, Valbornedo, and Villar); unimodal pattern in one population (Louro; Fig. ).
+When hybrid class proportions were analyzed by population, we found introgression in five populations (Perdiguero, Valpierre, Louro, Laxe and Xuño) and ongoing hybridization (F1 and F2 hybrids and backcrosses) in five populations (Cañas, Perdiguero, Villar, Arreo and Louro; Fig. 3).
+Two hybridization patterns were detected in the populations showing on-going hybridization: 1) a bimodal pattern in five populations (Arreo, Cañas, Perdiguero, Valbornedo, and Villar); and 2) a flat unimodal pattern consistent with a hybrid swarm, in one population (Louro; Fig. 3).

 3.5 Population genetic analysis of the studied hybrid regions